Northwestern College ROI Analysis

 ROI Analysis

-Northwestern College's in-state tuition costs $35,300.
+Northwestern College in Orange City has an in-state tuition of $35,300.
 One year after graduation, alumni earn a median of $46,403.
 Five years after graduation, earnings are $46,731, and ten years after graduation, earnings are $49,802.
-The median debt for students is $23,249, and 54.2% of students receive financial aid.
+The median debt for graduates is $23,249, and 54.2% of students receive financial aid.

 Generated from College Scorecard & IPEDS data